tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 ### IPv4 B-SFRR-Active Extended ASSOCIATION ID {#V4_SFRR_ACTIVE}

-The IPv4 Extended ASSOCIATION ID for the B-SFRR-Active association type has the following
+The IPv4 Extended ASSOCIATION ID for the B-SFRR-Active association type is carried inside the IPv4 Extended ASSOCIATION object and has the following
 format:

 ~~~~~